StanfordVL/Sonicverse/README.md

 To train agents, please refer to the third example in audio_system_example.py.
 First, an environment is created with example_config.yaml.
 Then, by giving actions at each timestep, the environment will return state(observations), reward, done signal, and related infos.
 By collecting these data, a model can be trained for robot navigation.

-The environment includes a scene, a task, a robot, a sound source.
+The environment includes a **scene**, a **task**, a **robot**.

 These features can be set in the example_config.yaml.
-In the example, we use the iGibson scene called 'Rs_int'.
-We set the task to be AudioGoal, which is to let the robot reach the target based on audio inputs.
-The sound source is specified in the task as the telephone sound.
-The reward and termination conditions can also be set in the task.
-The robot is generated as a Turtlebot, and is able to receive depth inputs, audio inputs, self-states, and collision signal.
+In the example,

+- We use an iGibson scene called 'Rs_int'.
+- We set the task to be AudioGoal, which is to let the robot reach the target only based on audio inputs.
+The reward and termination conditions can be set in the task.
+The sound source is also specified in the task as the telephone sound.
+- The robot is generated as a Turtlebot, and is able to receive depth inputs, audio inputs, self-states, and collision signal.

 By creating new tasks under igibson/tasks/, you would be able defined your own goals for the robot to achieve.
 You are also free to play with different robots, sensors, sound sources, and scenes.